Robchike9290/StrategicFinancialSolutionsCodingChallenge/README.md

-# STRATEGIC FINANCIAL SOLTIONS CODING CHALLENGE
+# STRATEGIC FINANCIAL SOLUTIONS CODING CHALLENGE

-Empty project.
+Interview coding challenge for full-stack React and JS web app creation and Jest and React Testing Library test suite.

 ## Building and running on localhost